-Due to the nature of our business, we concentrate our efforts on our own operations and manufacturing supply chains with a focus on labour rights.
-However, other human rights such as the right to the environment and water, right to privacy, nondiscrimination and children's rights are also important to us as they speak to how we care for our customers, the communities where we operate, and future generations.
+Due to the nature of our business, and against these insights, we concentrate our efforts in our own operations and supply chains with a focus on labour rights.
+However, other human rights such as the right to a heathy environment, access to water, right to privacy, children's rights and respecting equality more broadly are also important to us as they speak to how we care for our customers, the communities where we operate, and future generations.